DewoneW536/Mobile-App-Dev/README.md

   or the zip code manually entered by user through the search bar.
 - Executed Location Services and Internet Services to automatically request user location at startup, else default to MountainView, CA
   - In all activities, a location bar is shown that corresponds with user's local/requested city, state, or zip.
-- Utilized the Picasso Image Library API to display available recent images of politicians via the Google Civic API, using the URL listed for each government official the user taps/shows interest in.
+- Utilized the Picasso Image Library API to display available recent images of politicians via the Google Civic API, using URL listed in the JSONArray for each government official the user taps/shows interest in.
 - TextView Links are executed in Official Activity to take users to other applications based on information provided when pressed:
   - Address Link: Displays Politician's last known address and opens Google Maps with the address already located/displayed.
   - Phone Link: Provides the Official's listed phone number and pressing it will take users to native phone app to call said politician.